dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Kirk Larkin](https://twitter.com/serpent5)

-This tutorial teaches the basics of building a cocntroller-based web API that uses a database.
+This tutorial teaches the basics of building a controller-based web API that uses a database.
 Another approach to creating APIs in ASP.NET Core is to create *minimal APIs*.
 For help in choosing between minimal APIs and controller-based APIs, see <xref:fundamentals/apis>.
 For a tutorial on creating a minimal API, see <xref:tutorials/min-web-api>.

 :::moniker range=">= aspnetcore-7.0"